yuxisun1217/avocado-azure/README.md

 # avocado-azure
-Avocado Azure is an avocado plugin that lets you run avocado tests on Amazon Azure instances. v1.0: for WALinuxAgent-2.0.16-1
+Avocado Azure is an avocado plugin that lets you run avocado tests on Microsoft Azure Virtual Machine instances. v1.1: for WALinuxAgent-2.0.16-1

 Must tools on host:
 python2.6+